VFMCS/web-app/README.md

 ## Database Access
 ### Access Database with Google Cloud Console
+This method is for developers with access to the Cloud Console.
 - Login to Google Cloud console with vfmcs2022@gmail.com credentials.
 - Open Cloud Shell by clicking the icon at the top right.
 - run: `gcloud sql connect vfmcs-db --database=vfmcs1 --user=[USER]`